-In such a competitive world, students need more than A-Level grades alone in order to stand out in a job or university application, therefore it is hoped that Sixth Formers will engage themselves in the extra-curricular opportunities on offer.
-As well as improving their ‘transferable’ skills, involvement in the broader curriculum will be enjoyable and will allow students to develop new friendships.
+The most distinctive features of Sixth Form education are choice, independence and personal responsibility.
+In such a competitive world, students need more than A level grades alone in order to stand out in a job or university application, therefore we expect our Sixth Form students to challenge themselves to take part in the extra-curricular opportunities on offer, come out of their comfort zone and develop themselves as young adults.
+As well as improving their ‘employability’ skills, involvement in the broader curriculum will be enjoyable and will support students in developing new friendships.

 During the past few years, the following societies/activities have been part of Sixth Form life at TWGSB6.
 Details about the activities are circulated during term 1 of Year 12.
 If students wish to introduce a new idea or club we welcome this and they are encouraged to approach the Sixth Form Team.
 Recent societies and activities include the following:

 Sixth Form Yearbook Committee